 If I have a family member at home who is sick with seasonal flu, should I go to work?

-Employees who are well but who have an ill family member at home with the flu can go to work as usual.
-These employees should monitor their health every day, and take everyday precautions including washing their hands often with soap and water, especially after they cough or sneeze.
+If you are well but have an ill family member at home with the flu you can go to work as usual.
+Monitor your health every day, and take everyday precautions, including washing your hands often with soap and water, especially after they cough or sneeze.
 Alcohol-based hand cleaners are also effective.
-If they become ill, they should notify their supervisor and stay home.
+If you become ill, stay home.

-Employees who have an underlying medical condition or who are pregnant should call their health care provider for advice, because they might need to receive influenza antiviral drugs to prevent illness.
+If you have an underlying medical condition or are pregnant, you should call your health care provider for advice, because you might need to receive influenza antiviral drugs to prevent illness.